SeanConnor2/Web-Database-Applications/README.md

 # Web Database Applications
-A Mix Of Php, MySql and  &amp;
+A Mix Of Php, MySql and HTML;